 My recent 3 ½ week holiday in Finland didn’t help with all this because us living in Japan has made me miss European food (regardless of the fact that Japanese food is fantastic): Finnish BBQ meat, rye bread, mayonnaise based beetroot salad, cider, Finnish crisps and chocolate, English pub food, halloumi and anything oven made given that we do not have an oven in our apartment in Japan.
 Me completely letting my hair down and indulging in these favourites of mine resulted in our Finnish holiday leaving a bit extra on my waist.
 A disaster.
 But at least I had the courage to weigh myself on our return to Japan a couple of days ago.
 That helped me to build enough self-loathing to kick start a strict diet and so far I haven’t done my usual and quitted already.

 While I was in Finland, I met up with some old school friends in a park over a picnic.
 It was a hot summer’s afternoon but many of us were wearing leggings under our skirts.
 This prompted one person in our group to mention that leggings had been mentioned in a reality TV show called ‘Swedish Hollywood Wives’.
 This is a TV show I have not had the pleasure of watching.
 In any case, these Nordic Hollywood babes had apparently criticized the fact that many women in Scandinavia wear leggings under their skirts and were perplexed as to why Scandinavian women do not want to show their legs.
 In case any Swedish Hollywood wives read the present blog post, it might be useful to clarify here the reason for the legging use (since the reason does not seem to be obvious to you).
-As one picture tells more than a thousand words, Swedish Hollywood wife please have a look at the picture below (or click the link if the photo doesn’t open).
+As one picture tells more than a thousand words, Swedish Hollywood wife please have a look at the picture below.
 That should clarify the issue here.
-(Photo taken from nationalcellulite.org’s web-page.)
+(Photo taken from http://ic.steadyhealth.com/lose-cellulite-on-legs).

 I appreciate that leggings may not be the most flattering piece of clothing but neither is cellulite.
 Before I start getting nasty responses from Swedish Hollywood wives or their fans along the lines of ‘Do some exercise you fat cow’ I should probably explain that I am planning to start doing some, as soon as I have acquired a good enough level of Japanese so that I can take up on the aerobics classes I used to do in England.
 So, I’d say in about 2 years time.
 For the next 4 weeks I will also under no circumstances do any exercise other than perhaps clenching my buttocks for a couple of sets of 20 while writing my blog posts.
-Doctor’s orders, or actually a rather handsome surgeon’s orders at the hospital in my hometown of Kotka, Finland.
+Doctor’s orders.
 You see, while on holiday I broke my little toe, badly (see photo).
 No weight on the ball of my right foot or toes until bone has set in its original place.
 And this is something I don’t want to risk – I don’t really find the possibility of my toe permanently pointing east attractive.
 For one, it would make putting shoes on a little difficult.

 Anyway, diet has started and I can already see myself getting back in my usual East German shot putter shape.
 Wish me luck and if you see me please do not offer me any crisps, strawberry pastries or pineapple ice-cream.